EduardPrigoana/Singularity/README.md

+> [!IMPORTANT]
+> # Not actively working on it.
+> If anyone is interested in contributing, help with Rust integration would be nice.
+> See the [contribution guidelines](https://github.com/atinba/Singularity?tab=contributing-ov-file) for details about setup etc.

 # Singularity
 Fork of [Blackhole](https://github.com/BrightDV/BlackHole/).

+> [!WARNING]
-> The main aim of this app is to fetch music for offline listening, so I’ll prioritize features related to that and might remove other features if they’re not needed.
-I wouldn’t recommend using this as your main player.
-I’d suggest using VLC, Oto Music, or just search GitHub—there are many great music players out there.
+> The main aim of this app is to fetch music for offline listening, so I’ll prioritize features related to that and will remove other features if they’re not needed.
+> Don't use this as your main music player.
+I’d suggest using VLC, Oto Music etc.

 ## Improvements
 - High-res support (using https://dab.yeet.su/)